TTT-2/docs/docs/developers/content-creation/creating-a-role.md

 #### The net library

 But before we take care of the ConVars, we first include the net library.
 We use this to send data back and forth between the server and the client.
-Perhaps you can see, the net library is something, you will need many times in the future cecause there is always data to be exchanged between client and server.
-Especially when developing addons for a multiplayer game, like Garry's mod respectively in our case TTT2 is.
+Perhaps you can see, the net library is something, you will need many times in the future because there is always data to be exchanged between client and server.
+Especially when developing addons for a multiplayer game, like Garry's Mod respectively in our case TTT2 is.

 I will show you the net library with a specific example, but the net library can do much more and is also much more complex.
 For this reason I still recommend you to read and understand the [corresponding wiki article](https://wiki.facepunch.com/gmod/Net_Library_Usage).